 A management VLAN is associated with the network interface, enabling segregating of management traffic and restricting access.

-To use Telnet, you must assign a management IP address to the network interface or the service port.
+To use Telnet, you must assign a management IP address to the network interface.
 You can assign IP information statically or configure the switch to obtain it dynamically using DHCP/BOOTP.